code-snipes/fls-wsl-siteconnect/README.md

 ## Overview

-> I highley recommended to read his Vistual Studio Code Guite for Developers: [```Developing in WSL```](https://code.visualstudio.com/docs/remote/wsl),
+> I highly recommended reading his Visual Studio Code Guite for Developers: [```Developing in WSL```](https://code.visualstudio.com/docs/remote/wsl),
-> before you move on with the deployment as discribed below.
-It gives you a good overview on the posibilties
+> before you move on with the deployment as described below.
+It gives you a good overview of the possibilities
 > you get with WSL (Windows Subsystem for Linux) as part of your Development Environment.
-> It also conains even more information by talking about Docker Containers, what makes you Development Environment
+> It also contains even more information by talking about Docker Containers, what makes your Development Environment
-> more OS agnosric.
+> more OS agnostic.

 - [Install Development Environment](INSTALL.md)
     - [Prerequistes](INSTALL.md#Prerequistes)